 The study carried out has further gone to established whether teachers used the feedback report to show whether or not they set individual goals and professional goals.
 These reports would capture a weakness and maybe create a sufficient deficit in improvement goals for themselves and for their classrooms.
 Goal-oriented feedback use shows that assessing performance is not a passive exercise for the teacher but rather an active engagement in self-betterment and progress along their career path.
 This also matches the contemporary notion that education for life is long-term in professional education.

-This study is further verified by Mukhlisin et al. (2024), who show that in most cases, schools, through explicit quality improvement cycles, formalize processes of setting goals derived from evaluation reports.
+This study is further verified by Mukhlisin et al. (2024), who show that in most cases, schools, through explicit quality improvement cycles, formalise processes of setting goals derived from evaluation reports.
 Likewise, Assenga et al. (2024) argued that quality assurance frameworks, such as the inbuilt school quality assurance (QA) framework, instigate problem-solving and creativity as they allow for goal-oriented teaching.
 According to Medard and Mwila (2022), insufficient dissemination of feedback reports to all relevant stakeholders could inhibit goal congruence.
 That raises the importance of inclusive communication for coherent personal development.

 4.5 Collaboration and Peer Engagement